 However, it is a tough sell for travelers who would rather earn Membership Rewards (MR) points than cash back.
 Travelers who go grocery shopping often should look elsewhere.

 The Blue Cash Everyday Card’s strength lies in its earning structure.
 It earns a decent 3% cash back at Grocery Stores.
-The 3% is limited to the first $6,000 spent annually.
+But the 3% is limited to the first $6,000 spent annually.
 Thereafter, the rate goes down to 1%.

 Plus, the Blue Cash Everyday Card earns 2% at Gas Stations and Department Stores.
-The Blue Cash Everyday is one of the only credit cards in the industry to have a bonus category dedicated to department stores.
-You can probably get better rewards from a store credit card.
-But those are not recommended for travelers.
+The Blue Cash Everyday is one of the only credit cards to have a bonus category dedicated to department stores.
+While you can probably get better rewards from a store credit card, those are not recommended for travelers or cash back lovers.

 Furthermore, the Blue Cash Everyday also has a sign-up bonus worth $150.
 This bonus can be earned after spending just $1,000 in the first three months.
 This is like getting a 15% return on the first $1,000 in purchases with the card.